13 Top-Rated Attractions & Things to Do in Richmond, VA

 Address: 1700 Hampton Street, Richmond, Virginia

-3. Lewis Ginter Botanical Garden
+Explore the Lewis Ginter Botanical Garden

 The children's garden is designed to encourage interaction, and here kids can dig, climb, and even cool off in the water-play area, perfect on a hot day.
 This area also is home to the unique CWDKids Tree House, which is fully wheelchair accessible, allowing everyone to enjoy the view from up top.

-The 63-foot-tall domed Conservatory also houses a variety of exhibits and things to see, including palms; cactus; orchid houses; and seasonal displays like the holiday light festival, a model train display, and a butterfly experience.
-Also occupying the 50-acre property are a rose garden with over 70 varieties; a community kitchen garden, which feeds local seniors and children in need; an area dedicated to Asian plants; and many more specialized gardens.
+The 63-foot-tall domed Conservatory also houses a variety of exhibits and things to see, including palms; cacti; orchid houses; and seasonal displays like the holiday light festival, a model train display, and a butterfly experience.

 Address: 1800 Lakeside Avenue, Richmond, Virginia